cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/blueprint/getting-started-blueprint.md

 +++
-title = "Getting started with Cloudify Blueprint" description = "A guide on how to write your first Cloudify blueprint" weight = 27 alwaysopen = false
+title = "Writing Cloudify Blueprint" description = "A guide on how to write your first Cloudify blueprint" weight = 27 alwaysopen = false